phasehq/cli/README.md

     secrets import   📩 Import secrets from a .env file secrets export   🥡 Export secrets in a dotenv format users            👥 Manage users and accounts
-    whoami           🙋 See details of the current user logout           🏃 Logout from phase-cli
+    users whoami     🙋 See details of the current user users logout     🏃 Logout from phase-cli
-    keyring          🔐 Display information about the Phase keyring console          🖥️ Open the Phase Console in your browser update           🆙 Update the Phase CLI to the latest version
+    users keyring    🔐 Display information about the Phase keyring console          🖥️ Open the Phase Console in your browser update           🆙 Update the Phase CLI to the latest version
 ```